Last updated, 15 February 2019

 While it may sound like something more suited to relationship counselors than mathematicians, the issue here is not infidelity or divorce, but combinatorics.
 The ideal implementation of the Gale-Shapley algorithm works by optimally pairing people with partners they most prefer and ensuring that, in a large, even pool of single people, everyone can be matched.

-For example, in a group evenly divided into men and women, the algorithm traditionally has individuals rank potential partners by level of preference and cycle through proposals and rejections until each individual is with the partner they prefer most (who isn’t already engaged).
+For example, in a group evenly divided into men and women, the algorithm traditionally has individuals rank potential partners by the level of preference and cycle through proposals and rejections until each individual is with the partner they prefer most (who isn’t already engaged).
 There are some oversights in the original algorithm that Hinge worked through to make it applicable and useful for a modern love story.
 The original stable marriage problem focuses on binary, heterosexual couples, and neglects relationships that don’t fit those standards.
 For these couples, Hinge uses a variation of the problem called the “stable roommate problem,” which groups individuals into a common pool and does away with gender divisions.
 In early market tests of its Most Compatible feature, Hinge found that users were 8x more likely to go on dates (as signaled by an exchange of personal phone numbers) with matches found through Most Compatible than any other Hinge recommendations.

 At Krify, we constantly work with emerging technologies, trends most particularly Cognitive Artificial Intelligence (AI), Predictive Analysis, Deep learning and Machine Learning to innovate the way things work.
 It is a combination of mathematical mindset and modern innovation is what makes us a modern app and IT services company.